UCMJ Article 105

 How do you defend against Article 105 Forgery charges?

-If you or someone you know is facing Article 105 charges for Forgery, you need to speak with a Military defense attorney right away.
+If you or someone you know is facing Article 105 charges for Forgery, you must speak with a Military defense attorney immediately.
 Please call Crisp and Associates Military at 888-347-1514 for a free consultation.